alexhartm/tonie-podcast-sync/README.md

 pumuckl = Podcast("https://feeds.br.de/pumuckl/feed.xml")
 maus = Podcast("https://kinder.wdr.de/radio/diemaus/audio/gute-nacht-mit-der-maus/diemaus-gute-nacht-104.podcast")

+# create instance of ToniePodcastSync
+tps = ToniePodcastSync("<toniecloud-username>", "<toniecloud-password>")

+# for an overview of your creative tonies and their IDs
+tps.printToniesOverview()

 # define creative tonies based on their ID
 greenTonie = "<your-tonieID>"
 orangeTonie = "<your-tonieID>"

-# create instance of ToniePodcastSync
-tps = ToniePodcastSync("<toniecloud-username>", "<toniecloud-password>")

 # fetch new podcast episodes and copy them to greenTonie
 tps.syncPodcast2Tonie(pumuckl, greenTonie)

-# kid's need to fall asleep: podcast episodes on this
+# kid's should fall asleep, so podcast episodes on this
-# tonie should not be longer than 60 minutes in total
+# tonie should be limited to 60 minutes in total.
+# use the optional parameter for this:
 tps.syncPodcast2Tonie(maus, orangeTonie, 60)
 ```